mikepenz/FastAdapter/MIGRATION.md

 * The `IExpandable` interface was changed and now extends `IParentItem` and `ISubItem`.
 * The `ISubItem` interface now only requires the `ViewHolder` type.
 * The `IParentItem` interface only requires the `ViewHolder` type.
-* `IIdentifyable` interface does not require any type anymore.
+* `IIdentifiable` interface does not require any type anymore.

 The v4 release brings a new more modular setup.
 Allowing to be a lot more precise on what to take from the `FastAdapter`.
 Due to the new modules some packages of various classes might have changes.
 Check out here on GitHub for the new location of classes.